heidaga/DentalClientBase/README.md

 # DentalClientBase Changelog
 *****************************

+* v0.11.5.2:
+- Create subfolder for each doctor when exporting invoice
+- Changed order of patient column in table and invoice
+- Logo is hardcoded into the html invoice

 * v0.11.4.2:
 - Add currency in interface and invoice when applicable
 - Correct test function in Structs